Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 2
 ```

 We also provide sample inputs and outputs for this one, refer to `./question3/ExampleInputsOutputs.txt`.
-Consider using it to automate your debuf process.
+Consider using it to automate your debug process.

 > Note: The first column is birthday, the second column is current day, and the last one is the output number of days.
 Columns are separated by semi-colons.